-Course Description: This course provides Course D a 50-hour supervised clinical experience a 50-hour (20 direct hours) for professional school (20 direct

-(20 direct hours) for professional school counselors in training to develop and utilize developmentally appropriate counseling skills and techniques with adolescents ages 13-21.
+Course Description: This course provides a 50-hour supervised clinical experience (20 direct hours) for professional school counselors in training to develop and utilize developmentally appropriate counseling skills and techniques with adolescents ages 13-21.
 Emphasis is on developing a theoretical framework and applying the counseling skills necessary for facilitating individual and group counseling.
-Through group and individual/triadic supervision experiences, students will evaluate recorded sessions,
+Through group and individual/triadic supervision experiences, students will evaluate recorded sessions, conceptualize cases, and discuss approaches to client issues in order to assist